gowthamgituser/helloworld/README.md

 This is all about creating a Flask web server and Deploying in Heroku

-Create a Application in Heroku and Name the Application.
+Created a Application in Heroku.
 Connect to github Repository from Heroku.

                                         https://flaskpal.herokuapp.com